 How do I choose what I will read?

-Spending some time creating a rubric that helps you get through the process is time very well spent.
+Spending some time creating a rubric that helps you get through the process is time very well spent as it helps you grade student responses quickly.
 Part of my rubric always includes a completion grade.
 Even though I’m not reading everything, I want to give them credit for doing the work.
 I make a list of the entries that were to be in the journal, and as soon as I open one, I count to see that they are all there.
 If they are, the student gets full marks for completion.

 Next, I’ll turn to the entries that I’ve chosen to read.
 However, I don’t write any comments on the page.
 Instead, I use a yellow highlighter to point out several words or phrases that illustrate effective use of language — perfectly chosen diction, a metaphor, a sensory image, etc. Then, I use a pink one to highlight some words and phrases that could be stronger.
 Because we also worked on idea development, I underlined one or two ideas that could be pushed and wrote “MD” (for more detail needed) in the margin.